heavyeyelid/virthttp/README.md

 For more examples and a usage reference, see the [API documentation](https://github.com/HeavyEyelid/virthttp/wiki/API-documentation)

 ## Building

+**!!
+IMPORTANT !!**
+While compiling for any other target than Linux or BSD based OSes, there is no platform-dependent code in this repository.
+Also, we currently only test with **Clang [7,8,9]**; GCC support used to be present and we are working on bringing it back again.

 ### Dependencies *(debian packages)*
 - libvirt-dev
 - libboost-system-dev